 • Making a strong case for your future plans requires you to first do research on career paths and find one that resonates.
 Even if this target will change during business school, your application essays should lay out a clear trajectory for short-term and long-term goals.
 Do this by demonstrating how you expect to build on skills from your past, and those you expect to gain from the MBA.

-• Essays are more compelling if they include specific courses, programs, groups, opportunities, activities, etc. from which you would benefit, if admitted to UCLA Anderson.
-These references are best found through website research, personal discussions and a campus visit (if possible).
+• Essays are more compelling if they include specific courses, programs, groups, opportunities and activities from which you would benefit if admitted to UCLA Anderson.
+These references are best found through online research, personal discussions and a campus visit (if possible).

 • Content and clarity are key elements, as we seek superior communication skills.

 • Length does not equal strength.
 A well-written short essay can have even more impact than a longer essay.
-Please try to respect the word limits indicated below.
+Please try to respect the word limits indicated above.

-• All essay responses are to be entered directly in the text box provided in your application.
+• All essays and short answer responses are to be entered directly in the text box provided in your application.

 Describe your short-term and long-term career goals.
 How can the UCLA Anderson experience add value to your professional development?
 (500 words maximum)

 Anderson gives you enough room to write a revealing response.
-Make sure this essay shows that you’re already a member of the Anderson community by version of your values and experience.
-You’re just haven’t yet paid tuition.
+Make sure this essay shows that you’re already a member of the Anderson community by virtue of your values and experience.
+You just haven’t yet paid tuition.

 To respond to the question itself, what are you looking to gain from the Anderson MBA?
 How do you hope to grow?
 How will that growth prepare you to realize your professional goals?
 Focus on the elements of the Anderson program that are distinctive, if not unique, and most supportive of your dreams.

 A great way to approach this essay would be to discuss an experience or anecdote that reveals you acting according to UCLA’s principles.
-Then connect that story to UCLA Anderson’s program and your reasons for choosing its MBA program.
-Conclude by connecting relevant aspects of the Anderson MBA experience and program to achievement of your short- and long-term goals.
+Then connect that story to your goals and to UCLA Anderson’s program and your reasons for choosing its MBA program.
+Conclude by connecting relevant aspects of the Anderson MBA experience and program to the achievement of your short- and long-term goals.